GinvLab/EikonalSolvers.jl/docs/src/index.md

 # References

 [^ZuninoGebraadetal2023]: Zunino A., Gebraad, L., Ghirotto, A. and Fichtner, A., (2023).
-HMCLab a framework for solving diverse geophysical inverse problems using the Hamiltonian Monte Carlo algorithm, submitted, JGR.
+HMCLab a framework for solving diverse geophysical inverse problems using the Hamiltonian Monte Carlo algorithm, accepted, GJI.

 [^LeungQian2006]: Leung, S. and Qian, J. (2006).
 An adjoint state method for three-dimensional transmission traveltime tomography using first-arrivals.
 Communications in Mathematical Sciences, 4(1), 249-266.